Welcome to the Society for Christian Psychology!

 News & Announcements:

 The 2013 AACC World Conference was a great success.
-The Society for Christian Psychology held a preconference workshop on the subject of shame and it was well-attended, as well as 7 presentations in our track.
+The Society for Christian Psychology held a preconference workshop on the subject of shame that was well-attended, as well as 7 presentations in our track.
 Thanks to those of you who joined us.

 CAPS will be holding its next annual conference April 3-5, 2014 in Atlanta, GA.
-For more information go to www.caps.net.
+Please consider joining CAPS and signing up for their Christian psychology group.
+For more information go to www.caps.net

 Research Participants Needed!